snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/ui/index.md

 ## Creating and editing a new Data Product using Console

-To create a new data product, navigate to the "Data products" option in the left main menu and click the "Create data product" button.
+To create a new data product, navigate to the "Data products" section from the navigation bar and click the "Create data product" button.

 ![Create data product](images/image-1.png)